CronCats/docs/content/docs/croncat-dao.md

 ### DAO Viral Loops
 **Application Onboarding**

-Applications running tasks on cron are imperative to the success of croncat.
+Applications running tasks on cron are imperative to the success of CronCat.
 Early integrations using cron should be encouraged by a few initiatives:

 1. Early integrations will reward both application and ambassador.
 Applications will receive a set amount of free transactions and free agent fees paid for by cron DAO.
 See economics section for specific reward amounts.